 When a lot of people think of a journal, they think about a place to keep secrets.
 They think of a place to vent about parents.
 They think about a place to gossip about friends and not have to worry about being overheard.
 However, there are actual benefits to keeping a journal.

 One day I had a bad day.
-There was nothing that terrible about it but I just had all of this pent up energy and emotion.
+There was nothing that terrible about it, but I just had all this pent-up energy and emotion.
 I didn’t want to talk to my friends about it because they probably wouldn’t care.
 I didn’t want to talk to my parents about it because I assumed they wouldn’t understand.
 I didn’t want to talk to my teachers about it because I felt like they would judge me for complaining about something.